ProcessosDatamob/EN_ReleaseNotesProtecaoRua/administrators-manual/release-notes/release-notes-less-than-nomeproduto-greater-than-v-1.4.0/Accessibility-For-Visually-Impaired-Users.md

 **ID: US-BTC-472**

-The page that explains how to prevent the uninstallation of Proteção Rua has now been adjusted to be easily accessible for visually impaired individuals.
-The order of elements on the screen has been organized logically, allowing screen readers to interpret and convey the information clearly and accurately.
-The elements on the screen have appropriate descriptions, helping users understand and follow the instructions without needing assistance.
+Description: On the portal, the "How to Prevent Street Protection from Being Uninstalled" screen has been adapted to be accessible to visually impaired users.
+All elements of the page now follow a logical navigation sequence.
+The component descriptions are clearer and use easy-to-understand language.
+Additionally, the different types of components are accurately identified, allowing users who rely on screen readers to understand and interact with the page independently and effectively.